 - Once the soup is fully pureed, add a portion of it back into your blender or food processor with the remaining 2 cups of steamed broccoli.
 Pulse the mixture until you reach your desired consistency.
 I left a few broccoli chunks, but you can make it as chunky or smooth as you like.
 You can also skip this step and just add the bite size florets to the soup for extra chunky soup.

 - Now pour all the soup back into the pot and add the dijon mustard, apple cider vinegar, cayenne, and turmeric.
 Heat the soup to a simmer and cook for about 5 minutes to meld the flavors.
 If the soup is too thin cook a tad longer to thicken.
 If the soup is too thick add a bit of vegetable stock or water.

 - Once the flavors have had a few minutes to develop, taste for salt and season to your liking.
 If you used water in place of vegetable stock you will likely need more salt.
-My recommendation is to start with ¼ tsp if you used vegetable stock and 1 tsp if you used water.
-Then add in ¼ tsp increments until you reach your desired taste.
-I used low sodium vegetable stock and ended up adding an additional ½ tsp of salt.
+My recommendation is to start with ¼ teaspoon if you used vegetable stock and 1 teaspoon if you used water.
+Then add in ¼ teaspoon increments until you reach your desired taste.
+I used low sodium vegetable stock and ended up adding an additional ½ teaspoon of salt.
 How much salt you add will be based on not only your preference, but the type of stock you use, type of salt you use, and if you use or add additional water.